tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/historian-patterns.md

 ## Measurement consistency across independent systems

-Stedin's distribution network has multiple independent measurement sources.
+The distribution network has multiple independent measurement sources.
 The RTUs measure voltage and current at their locations and report via IEC 60870-5-104.
 The protection relays measure the same electrical quantities locally and record their measurements in their own event logs and disturbance records.
 The historian receives the RTU measurements and stores them.
 When a fault occurs, the protection relay measures it, trips, and records the fault condition.
 All of